Sleepw4lker/TameMyCerts/user-guide/supplement-spns.md

 </DirectoryServicesMapping>
 ```

-By default, TameMyCerts will supplement both qualified (e.g. "host.domain.tld") and unqualified DNS names (e.g. "host").
+By default, TameMyCerts will supplement both qualified (e.g. `host.domain.tld`) and unqualified DNS names (e.g. `host`).
 You can suppress supplementation of unqialified names by setting the _SupplementUnqualifiedNames_ to _false_.

 ```xml
 <DirectoryServicesMapping>